Major airlines cancel, change flights to US over 5G dispute

 “We are working closely with aircraft manufacturers and the relevant authorities to alleviate operational concerns, and we hope to resume our U.S. services as soon as possible,” the state-owned airline said.

+Tim Clark, president of Emirates, pulled no punches when discussing the crisis.
+He told CNN it was “one of the most delinquent, utterly irresponsible” situations he’d ever seen as it involved a failure by government, science and industry.

 Of particular concern appears to be the Boeing 777.
-Emirates only flies that model and the Airbus A380 jumbo jet.
+Emirates only flies that model and the Airbus A380 jumbo jet — and it was among one of the most affected airlines.

 Japan’s All Nippon Airways said that the FAA “has indicated that radio waves from the 5G wireless service may interfere with aircraft altimeters.”